Magritte Award for Best Flemish Film

 The Magritte Award for Best Flemish Film (French: Magritte du meilleur film flamand) is an award presented annually by the Académie André Delvaux.
 It is one of the Magritte Awards, which were established to recognize excellence in Belgian cinematic achievements.

 The category's original name was Best Flemish Film in Coproduction, but was changed to its current name in 2015 for the 5th Magritte Awards.
 It was first awarded in 2012, when Best Film in Coproduction was split in Best Foreign Film in Coproduction and Best Flemish Film in Coproduction.
-As of the 2022 ceremony, La Civil is the most recent winner in this category.
+As of the 2024 ceremony, When It Melts is the most recent winner.

 Winners and nominees

 In the list below, winners are listed first in the colored row, followed by the other nominees.